 smART Space Exhibit

-“Into the Fold: The Art and Science of Origami” is open through Jan.
-13, 2019, and is included with general admission.
+“Life Imagined – The Art and Science of Automata” will be open through September 29, 2019, and is included with general admission.